-For curious children ages 6-12
+Week-long camps for curious children ages 6-12

 satisfying alternative…returning to our roots through the work of our hands.
-Children in our program have the opportunity to learn many traditional living skills and crafts, build friendships in a non-competitive, loving community, as well as gain a new understanding of themselves and what lies within.
+Children in our program learn traditional living skills and crafts, build friendships in a noncompetitive, loving community, and have daily access to farmland and the natural world.
 We are convinced that the best teacher is hands-on experience…come join us for a playful and rich exploration of folk arts and crafts.

 Sibling Discount: 5% off each additional child

 To register, please complete the Reservation Form (see PDF below) and mail with a check for your deposit of $100 per week of camp, to secure your child’s spot.
 For more information, please call 720-383-4406 or email us at firstname.lastname@example.org.
 The remainder of the registration fee will be due by June 6th.

 We look forward to welcoming your child to the folk school!

 Located in Boulder County, The Living Arts School is Colorado’s first folk school.
 A folk school, also known as a craft school, is a place for “folks” of all ages to pursue a unique and life-changing education–one that focuses on the renewal of traditional living skills, crafts and music.
 The modern-day application of these traditional folk arts represents a return to a simpler, more creative way of life.
 When we take the time to make something with our hands, we find a delightful surprise: We are, through the process, more connected to ourselves, to our earth and to each other in the spirit of community.

 Our summer camps are adventures in folk arts and crafts for our young people, and serve to pass on the timeless and relevant traditions of the past, to the future.